davecheng-tech/Processing-Methods-Example/README.md

 Each bubble has a randomly generated diameter and light colour.
 The bubbles are drawn in a horizontal line until the width of the canvas is filled.

+The random generation makes this a procedurally generated sketch, meaning it will look different each time it is run.

 ### Design Choices
 Here are a few notes on how the code is structured:
 - Method decomposition was used to separate the bubble drawing logic into its own method (`drawBubble`).
 This improves code readability and reusability.